Kristine Breistøl: National team

 Breistøl played 37 matches for the Norwegian Junior national team. represented Norway in the 2011 Women's Junior European Handball Championship, placing 12th, and in the 2012 Women's Junior World Handball Championship, placing 8th.
 She played 37 matches and scored 100 goals for Norway's junior team.

 She made her debut for the Norwegian senior team on 6 October 2016 against France.

 Her first major international tournament was the 2019 World Championship.
 She was not initially part of the team, but was called in to replace Helene Fauske.

 A year later, she was part of the Norwegian team that won the 2020 European Championship.
 A year after she won bronze medals at the 2021 Olympics.
 Breistøl scored 11 goals during the tournament.

 She won the 2021 World Championship with the Norwegian team.

 At the 2022 European Championship, she successfully defended her European title, when Norway won gold.
 During the tournament she scored 18 goals.
 A year later, she won silver medals at the 2023 World Championship, losing to France in the final.
 During the tournament, she scored 8 goals.

 At the 2024 Olympics, she won gold medals with the Norwegian team.
 Later that year she won the 2024 European Championship, beating Denmark in the final.

+At the 2025 World Championship she was part of the Norwegian team that won World Cup gold medals.